Savvythelegend/PGDocs/docs/connection_pooling.md

 resources are currently independent.
 Deleting the cluster doesn't imply the deletion of the pooler, and vice versa.

-!!!
-Important
+:::important
-    Once you know how a pooler works, you have full freedom in terms of possible architectures.
+Once you know how a pooler works, you have full freedom in terms of
+    possible architectures.
 You can have clusters without poolers, clusters with a single pooler, or clusters with several poolers, that is, one per application.

-!!!
-Important
+:::important
-    When the operator is upgraded, the pooler pods will undergo a rolling upgrade.
+When the operator is upgraded, the pooler pods will undergo a rolling
+    upgrade.
 This is necessary to ensure that the instance manager within the pooler pods is also upgraded.